 Applicants can add other adults to their application, in addition to Applicants 1 and 2.
 In such cases, Home Choice Plus would require written confirmation from the adult that they wish to be added to the application.
-We would also require a 5 year address history; ID; proof of address; confirmation of immigration status; confirmation of income or benefits etc.
+We would also require ID; proof of address; confirmation of immigration status; confirmation of income or benefits etc.